drobakowski/awesome-erlang/README.md

 ## Text and Numbers
 *Libraries for parsing and manipulating text and numbers.*

-* [jsx](https://github.com/talentdeficit/jsx) - an erlang application for consuming, producing and manipulating json.
+* [jsx](https://github.com/talentdeficit/jsx) - An erlang application for consuming, producing and manipulating json.
+* [jsxn](https://github.com/talentdeficit/jsxn) - This is just jsx but with maps instead of proplists
+* [jiffy](https://github.com/davisp/jiffy) - JSON NIFs for Erlang

 ## REST and API
 *Libraries and web tools for developing REST-ful APIs.*